Weak localization and antilocalization corrections to nonlinear transport: a semiclassical Boltzmann treatment: Theoretical results for a minimal model

-\textbf{Theoretical results for a minimal model} To gain more insights on the role of weak (anti)localization on nonlinear conductivity, we calculate linear and nonlinear conductivity dependence on parameter $\alpha=\alpha(0)$ for a minimal model, which describes a spinless Dirac fermion with a trigonal warping term, specified by a parameter $c$:
+To gain more insights on the role of weak (anti)localization on nonlinear conductivity, we calculate linear and nonlinear conductivity dependence on parameter $\alpha=\alpha(0)$ for a minimal model, which describes a spinless Dirac fermion with a trigonal warping term, specified by a parameter $c$:

-The presence of the trigonal warping term is crucial as it is the $\cos 3 \theta$ contribution that leads to non-vanishing $\tilde{\sigma}_{\lambda \mu \nu}$, as can be verified by a direct calculation, see SI.
+The presence of the trigonal warping term is crucial as it is the $\cos 3 \theta$ contribution that leads to non-vanishing $\tilde{\sigma}_{\lambda {\beta} {\gamma}}$, as can be verified by a direct calculation, see SI.
 We show two representative Fermi surfaces of the minimal model in Fig. \ref{fig1}a.

+In this work we consider the small trigonal warping limit, i.e., $\frac{c}{v_D} \ll 1$.
+In such case, the anisotropy of the scattering rate stemming from, e.g., the $T-$matrix approximation of impurity scattering would be weak, thus validating the choice of an isotropic relaxation time.
+Accounting for the anisotropy of the scattering time will provide only quantitative changes to our results.
+The potential vanishing of $\tilde{\sigma}$ due to the anisotropic corrections $\propto \frac{c}{v_D}$ to the scattering time is unlikely, owing to the accidental origin of such a cancellation.
+Both statements have been verified numerically.

-We calculate $I^{(1)}_{\lambda \mu}, I^{(2,1)}_{\lambda \mu \nu}, I^{(2,2)}_{\lambda \mu \nu}$ for the model dispersion Eq. \eqref{disp} up to the second order in $\frac{c}{v_D}$ expansion and obtain
+We calculate $I^{(1)}_{\lambda {\beta}}, I^{(2,1)}_{\lambda {\beta} {\gamma}}, I^{(2,2)}_{\lambda {\beta} {\gamma}}$ for the model dispersion Eq. \eqref{disp} up to the second order in $\frac{c}{v_D}$ expansion and obtain